 —From here, your creation also seems as destruction.

-—I long the days when world ceased to exist and we both confined ourselves to the Eternal Forest.
+—We’re bonded.
+I yearn for the days when world ceased to exist and we both confined ourselves to the Eternal Forest.
 I let you know me.
 I gave you part of my life without skimping.
 I placed you before everything and everyone, even myself —I say to him as the words begin to knot in my throat—.
 Nevertheless, you betrayed our friendship and since then, I die silently and slowly.
 Yet, I need your empathy for one last time.
 I want you to feel in your own flesh the pain that tears me apart.

 Constantine lies in my arms like a shuddering child.
 The idea of hange frightens and disturbs him, but simultaneously, causes him curiosity.
 He must learn the only constant in this universe is change.
 Even our reflections in the other's gaze are no longer the same because these vanish with each blinking, in the same way, we both dissipate as fog.